-DEFINITION 10.4.
-(Continuity on an Interval) A function f is continuous on an interval I if f is continuous at all the points of I. If I contains its endpoints, then continuity on I means left- or right-continuous the right or left endpoints, respectively.
+DEFINITION 10.1.12.
+(Continuity on an Interval) A function f is continuous on an interval I if f is continuous at all the points of I. If I contains its endpoints, then continuity at these endpoints means left-continuous for the right endpoint and right-continuous for the left endpoint.

-YOU TRY IT 10.7.
-Use Figure 10.5 to answer these questions.
+YOU TRY IT 10.8.
+Use Figure 10.6 to answer these questions.
 Notice that f is continuous on the interval (-3, 1] since it is continuous from the left at 1 but not from the right at -3.
 Further f is not continuous a larger interval containing this one since f is not continuous (from both sides) at either -3 or 1.